Pratik8445/temp_Converter/README.md

 🛠️ Technologies Used

-HTML5 – Structure of the webpage
+HTML5 – Structure of the webpages

 CSS3 – Styling and layout design